oddbird/css-sandbox/src/scope/index.md

 - The selector of the scoped style rule is restricted to match only elements within scope.
-- The cascade prioritizes scoped rules over unscoped ones, regardless of specificity.
+- The cascade prioritizes scoped rules over un-scoped ones, regardless of specificity.
   - This results in proximity-weighting across scopes
   - But also means scope overrides everything